ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ## ilMailNotification

-`\ilMailNotification` is a **high level** abstraction that can be extended to create a custom mail for a specific purpose.
+`\ilMailNotification` is a **high level** abstraction that can be extended to create a custom email for a specific purpose.

-Every service/module/plugin in ILIAS MAY create a specialized class for creating and sending mails.
-Therefore it MUST used inheritance and derive from `\ilMailNotification`.
+Every service/module/plugin in ILIAS MAY create a specialized class for creating and sending emails.
+Therefore it MUST use inheritance and derive from `\ilMailNotification`.

 ```php